 How to Broil Lobster Tails | Use a Meat Thermometer

 When you use the weight of a lobster tail to determine your broiling time, you get a cooking-time approximation.
 When you check for doneness, the tail meat should be opaque and no longer translucent.
 However, the cooking time and meat opaqueness might not ensure that the lobster tails are cooked properly.
-Sometimes ovens do not cook evenly, and some lobster tails will be done, and others will not.
+Sometimes ovens do not cook evenly, and some lobster tails will be done, while others will not.
 To avoid overcooking or undercooking, use a cooking thermometer.

 Serve Immediately

-Other Recipes You Might Like
+Other Seafood Recipes You Might Enjoy

-Here are some other seafood recipes you might like.
 Click on each name to link to the recipe.

 - Baked Fish Tacos